decentraland/documentation/content/creator/sdk7/networking/remote-scene-considerations.md

 ```

 {{< hint warning >}}
-**📔 Note**   Messages that are sent by a player are also picked up by that same player.
+**📔 Note**:  Messages that are sent by a player are also picked up by that same player.
 The `.on` method can't distinguish between a message that was emitted by that same player from a message emitted from other players.
 {{< /hint >}}